 The first question asked respondents how likely they would be to support an increase in the transit sales tax if it produced a higher level of transit service.
-A quarter of respondents reported that they would not support such an increase.
+A quarter of respondents reported that they would not support such an increase while about 50% of respondents would support an increase.